WD16: Performance

 WD16 processor speed varies by clock speed, memory configuration, op code, and addressing modes.
 Instruction timing has up to three components, fetch/execute of the instruction itself and access time for the source and the destination.
 The last two components depend on the addressing mode.
 For example, at 3.3 MHz, an instruction of the form ADD x(Rm),y(Rn) has a fetch/execute time of 3.3 microseconds plus source time of 2.7 microseconds and destination time of 3.0 microseconds, for a total instruction time of 9.0 microseconds.
 The register-to-register ADD Rm,Rn executes in 3.3 microseconds.
 Floating point is significantly slower.
 A single-and-a-half precision (48 bit) floating add instruction typically ranges from 54 to 126 microseconds.
 The WD16's precision is a compromise between traditional single and double precision floats.

 For contrast, the fastest PDP-11 computer at the time was the PDP-11/70.
 An instruction of the form ADD x(Rm),y(Rn) has a fetch/execute time of 1.35 microseconds plus source and destination times of 0.6 microseconds each, for a total instruction time of 2.55 microseconds.
-Any case where addressed memory was not in the cache adds 1.02 microseconds.
+Any case where addressed memory is not in the cache adds 1.02 microseconds.
 The register-to-register ADD Rm,Rn could execute from the cache in 0.3 microseconds.
 A single-precision floating add instruction executed by the FP11-C co-processor could range from 0.9 to 2.5 microseconds plus time to fetch the operands which could range up to 4.2 microseconds.

 The WD16 block transfer instructions approximately double the speed of moves and block I/O. A word moved with MOV (R1)+,(R2)+, SOB R0,loop instructions takes 9.6 microseconds per iteration.
 The MBWU R1,R2 equivalent takes 4.8 microseconds per iteration.

-The Association of Computer Users performed a series of benchmarks on an AM-100T-based system costing $35,680.
+The Association of Computer Users performed a series of benchmarks on an WD16-based Alpha Microsystems AM-100T costing $35,680.
 They found that their CPU-bound benchmark executed in 31.4 seconds on the AM-100T compared to 218 seconds for the average single user system in the $15,000 to $25,000 price range.
 In a group of multi-user computers priced between $25,000 and $50,000, the AM-100T was in the "upper third" for speed.

 The Creative Computing Benchmark of May 1984 placed the WD16 (in the AM-100T application) as number 34 out of 183 machines tested.
 The elapsed time was 10 seconds, compared to 24 seconds for the IBM PC.